-Eligibility for Medicaid in Illinois
+Learn About Requirements for Medicaid in Illinois

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 “What are the requirements for Medicaid in Illinois?” is a frequent question individuals interested in acquiring medical assistance ask when they first begin to explore government programs.
 It is important to understand how to qualify for Medicaid, since there are various requirements applicants must fulfill to be considered eligible for benefits.
 In addition to wondering who is eligible for Medicaid, applicants typically inquire, “What are the income requirements for Medicaid in ?” because Medicaid was especially created for financially needy families who cannot afford private health insurance and do not receive health care benefits through their employer, if they are employed.
 Knowing who is and who is not eligible for Medicaid will lead applicants to a better prepared application, increasing their chances of acceptance into the program.

-Who is eligible for Medicaid in Illinois?
+Who qualifies for Medicaid in Illinois?

 Qualifications for Medicaid in Illinois expanded in 2013 due to the Affordable Care Act (ACA) Medicaid expansion, which was passed in 2012.
 Medicaid benefits eligibility now extends to adults between the ages of 19 and 64 who do not have children.
 Furthermore, IL Medicaid eligibility still consists of the same main requirements as it did before the expansion.
 Every applicant must meet these main requirements despite their extenuating circumstance, unless an exception has been ratified for a particular group of people.
 The standard Medicaid eligibility requirements for all Illinois applicants include the following: